 It's easy to think that you have it all figured out.
 Or at least, that's a problem that I often have.
 I think that I'm almost always right.
 I think that I'll be safe even if I don't wear my seat belt.
 I think that I have endless amounts of energy.
+But then, when it's all written out like so, it's obvious that these subconscious beliefs I hold to are inherently silly.

 So that's what I've been learning as a staff member on this trip - to listen to what others have to say and put myself in another's shoes.
 But I'm getting ahead of myself so let's backtrack a little and let me explain how all this came about.